-Listed below are today's best exchange rates for US Dollars to Philippines Peso, in real time, from various money transfer companies that will help you make an informed decision to send money from USA to Philippines.
+Listed below are today's best exchange rates for US Dollar to Philippine Pesos, in real time, from various money transfer companies that will help you make an informed decision to send money from USA to Philippines.
 Current USD to PHP Exchange Rates.

 Convert US Dollars to Philippine Pesos